 A little about me and my research interests

-I’m a BASES accredited physical activity researcher based in northwest England.
+I’m a BASES accredited sport and exercise scientist physical activity researcher based in northwest England.
 My professional career began as a secondary school Physical Education teacher and since then I’ve maintained an interest in children’s health and wellbeing through physically active behaviours.
-As a consequence, my research interests focus on children’s and adolescents’ movement behaviours (i.e., physical activity and sedentary behaviour).
+As a consequence, my research interests focus on children’s and adolescents’ movement behaviours, fitness, health, and wellbeing.
 This work aligns to the Behavioural Epidemiology Framework (Sallis et al., 2000), and includes interventions to improve health outcomes and activity behaviours, research to understand the influences or correlates of movement behaviours, and studies into the measurement of these behaviours.

 When I’m not working I’m invariably doing something physical activity or sport related.
-I try to practice what I preach which usually involves a combination of running, gym workouts, and cycling (I’m a self-confessed fair-weather cyclist though)!
-Since 2009 I’ve also coached both of my sons’ junior rugby league teams (I retired in 2021!!), and every day share some physical activity with my four-legged friend, our English Pointer Rosie!
+I try to practice what I preach which usually involves a combination of running, gym workouts, cycling (I’m a self-confessed fair-weather cyclist though!), and touch rugby From 2009 to 2021 I also coached both of my sons’ junior rugby league teams, and every day share some physical activity with my four-legged friend, our English Pointer Rosie!
 She’s basically a pair of lungs on legs and can go forever, so she makes a great running partner!
 Being a Wigan boy I’m also a Wigan Warriors supporter which brings its fair share of ups and downs!

 Inaugural Professorial Lecture, 2015